 If you are the fiancé of a U.S. lawful permanent resident (someone who is not a citizen, but holds a green card) and you currently live outside the U.S., your options for gaining U.S. entry and joining your fiancé are limited.
-That is true whether you want to stay in the United States for a short time or permanently.
+That is true whether you want to stay in the U.S. for a short time or permanently.

 There are no fiancé visas available for foreign nationals wishing to marry U.S. permanent residents.
 Fiancé visas are available only to people coming to the U.S. to marry U.S. citizens.

 Don’t lose hope, however.
 There are ways to get yourself into the U.S. if you are the fiancé of a permanent resident, although they may take a long time.
 The main ways are:

 • Marry your fiancé first, then begin the entry process as a spouse of a permanent resident.
-This method involves your U.S. spouse submitting a visa petition to U.S. Citizenship and Immigration Services (USCIS) on Form I-130, and attaching a copy of your marriage certificate; then you waiting (probably several years) for a visa to become available in this category, based on your Priority Date.
-During this time you have no right to live in the U.S.); then you applying for an immigrant visa and entering the U.S. as a permanent resident.
-If your spouse becomes a citizen during this time, you automatically become an immediate relative, and can apply for your immigrant visa/green card right away.
+This method involves your U.S. spouse submitting a visa petition to U.S. Citizenship and Immigration Services (USCIS) on Form I-130, with documents including a copy of your marriage certificate; then you waiting (currently about a year and a half) for a visa to become available in this category, based on your Priority Date.
+During this time you have no right to live in the United States).
+If your spouse becomes a citizen during this time, you automatically become an "immediate relative," and can apply for your immigrant visa/green card right away.